 - Be careful not to waive your rights.

 Do not sign anything!
-Sign nothing presented by any insurance company, the owner of the dog, the landlord or other owner of the property where the attack took place.
-Do not write or make a report for, any insurance company, dog owner, or landlord or other property owner.
+Sign nothing presented by any insurance company, the owner of the dog, the landlord, or other owner of the property where the attack took place.
+Do not write or make a report for, any insurance company, dog owner, landlord or other property owner.